ReznoRMichael/hollow-knight-completion-check/README.md

 # Hollow Knight: Analyze Save Completion Online Tool

 > Analyze your saves.
 See precisely what you missed and where.
-See Completion %, locations (also Shards/Fragments), costs.
+See Completion %, locations (also Shards/Fragments), costs, Game Statistics.
 I even designed spoiler-free hints based on your progress, if you are completely lost.

 ## General info

 Hollow Knight doesn't have a game completion list.
 There is no way to easily check what specific things someone forgot to do for full 112% Game Completion.
 So I wrote a tool for that.
 It can also give an optional hint if stuck, based on the in-game progress.

-Inspirations: discussions on the forum, KayDeeTee and bloodorca's Save Editors, programming learning, Elderbug.
+Inspirations: discussions on the forum, [KayDeeTee](https://github.com/KayDeeTee/Hollow-Knight-SaveManager) and [bloodorca](https://bloodorca.github.io/hollow)'s Save Editors, programming learning, Elderbug.

 If this is your first playthrough and you feel completely lost, I will give you a very slight optional hint which should point you in the right direction (no major spoilers).
 Hidden by default.

 I will show you all individual Mask Shards and Vessel Fragments as well as locations and costs of every item on the list.
-Locations/costs are hidden by default if you don't want spoilers.
+Hidden by default to avoid spoilers.
+Tick "Spoiler Mode" to show them.

+I will show you all things that don't count towards 112% Game Completion, but are necessary to achieve it.
+Also all the completely optional things that matter for achievements.

+For all number and stats fans, I will show you Game Statistics.
+Everything you wish to know like Nail damage, notches, total relics found and many others.

 ## How to use

-* Use bloodorca's amazing [Online Save File Editor](https://bloodorca.github.io/hollow/) to decode your Hollow Knight **user\*.dat** save file into text.
+* Use bloodorca's amazing [Online Save File Editor](https://bloodorca.github.io/hollow) to decode your Hollow Knight **user\*.dat** save file into text.

 * **CTRL+A** (Select All) inside the text box after decoding the save. **CTRL+C** (Copy) to copy the whole contents inside the text box.
 Be careful not to copy the whole webpage!
 Only the text inside the text box.